ga4gh/vrs/docs/source/impl-guide/required_data.rst

-In order to maximize portability and to insulate implementations from decisions about external data sources, implementers should consider writing an abstract data proxy interface that to define a service, and then implement this interface for each data backend to be supported.
+In order to maximize portability and to insulate implementations from decisions about external data sources, implementers should consider writing an abstract data proxy interface to define a service, and then implement this interface for each data backend to be supported.
 The data proxy interface defines three methods: